Health libraryBack to health library

 Do you need a doctor?
 Cuts and puncture wounds

-Puncture wounds also require a doctor's visit, according to the ACEP.
+Puncture wounds also require an immediate doctor's visit, according to the ACEP.
 Germs and debris are carried deep into the tissues by a puncture wound, and antibiotics may be needed.
 You may also need a tetanus, or lockjaw, shot, especially if you haven't had one in the last 10 years.